GoogleCloudPlatform/click-to-deploy/k8s/elastic-gke-logging/README.md

 # Overview

 Elastic GKE Logging is an application that provides a fully functional solution for collecting and analyzing logs from a Kubernetes cluster.
-It is built on top of popular open-source systems, including Fluentd for logs collection and Elasticsearch with Kibana for searching and analyzing data.
+It is built on top of popular open-source systems, including Fluentd for collecting logs, and Elasticsearch with Kibana for searching and analyzing data.

 [Learn more](https://www.elastic.co/).